 New York, New York 10027

 I'm originally from Latham, NY (outside of Albany).
 I was an undergraduate at Cornell University, during which time I worked for Prof. Steven Squyres on the Spirit and Oppurtunity Mars Exploration Rovers.
 I finished with a B.S. in Mechanical Engineering in January of 1999.
 I then went to Princeton University for graduate school, working in the Electric Propulsion and Plasma Dynamics Laboratory on pulsed plasma thrusters.
 I received my PhD. from Princeton University in the Mechanical and Aerospace Engineering Department in September, 2005.
-Since then I have worked as a reseach scientist in the Applied Physics Department of Columbia University, first for two years in New York City on the Columbia Non-neutral Torus experiment, and then since October, 2007 on a collaboration at the National Spherical Torus Experiment at the Department of Energy's Princeton Plasma Physics Laboratory.
-I live in West Windsor, NJ with my wife Diana and daughter Lily (born June, 2008).
+Since then I have worked as a reseach scientist in the Applied Physics Department of Columbia University, first for two years in New York City on the Columbia Non-neutral Torus experiment, and then since October, 2007 on a collaboration at the National Spherical Torus Experiment Upgrade (NSTX-U) at the Department of Energy's Princeton Plasma Physics Laboratory.
+I also work on a collaboration with the UK's Mega Ampere Spherical Torus Upgrade (MAST-U) near Oxford, England.
+I live in Cranbury, NJ with my wife and daughters.

 Download Jack Berkery's CV.